 There’s real malted milk in this new cake mix from our Betty Crocker kitchens.
 There’s creamy-soft vegetable shortening.
 There’s Softasilk Cake Flour.
 And there’s something more — our promise that you’ll bake a perfect cake — a sweet ‘n light ‘n lovely cake — a brand-new kind of chocolate flavor cake — every single time you bake.
 Don’t wait to try it!

-Peanut Delight discontinued cake mix from (1955)
+Peanut Delight discontinued cake mix flavor (1955)

 There’s real peanut butter to bring a gentle, elusive and much-liked flavor to this unusual cake mix.
 A Betty Crocker ‘first ever anywhere.’
 Be the first in your group to serve it.
 It’s easy and so much fun!

-Vintage Pillsbury Caramel cake mix (1956)
+Vintage Pillsbury Caramel flavor cake mix (1956)

 At last from a mix!
 The really moist, old-fashioned kind you probably haven’t tasted in years.

 … Rich and true in flavor… moist and tender as can be.
 And for the first time, this once “tricky” cake is now so easy.
 No sugar to caramelize.
 Nothing of the kind.

 You merely add milk to the new Pillsbury caramel cake mix.
 Even the country fresh eggs are blended right into this mix.

 Old-fashioned Honey Spice cake mix from Betty Crocker (1956)